 - Calculate the remaining part using the similar steps mentioned in the Final Step of the previous method.

 In this article, you have found how to calculate accrued vacation time in Excel.
 Download the free workbook and use it to make an annual vacation accrual spreadsheet template for your company.
 I hope you found this article helpful.
-You can visit our website ExcelDemy to learn more Excel-related content.
 Please, drop comments, suggestions, or queries if you have any in the comment section below.